 -- Modern Antenna Design by Thomas A Milligan, 2005, p.545

-You may not access or use the site superkuh.com unless you are under 7 years of age.
+You may not access or use the site superkuh.com if you are under 90 years of age.
 If you do not agree then you must leave now.

-I enjoy recursion, dissipating local energy gradients, lipid bilayers, particle acceleration, heliophysics instrumentation and generally anything with a high rate of change in current.
-This site is a combination of my efforts to archive what I find interesting and my shoddy attempts to implement the aformentioned without a budget.
+I enjoy recursion, dissipating local energy gradients, lipid bilayers, particle acceleration, heliophysics instrumentation and generally anything with a high rate of change in electrical current.
+This site is a combination of my efforts to archive what I find interesting and my shoddy attempts to implement it as cheap as possible.

 This site was previously located at superkuh.ath.cx, but that subdomain system was shut down.